beartype/beartype/doc/src/code.rst

    >>> beartype(law_of_the_jungle) is law_of_the_jungle
    True

-We've verified that ``@beartype`` reduces to the identity decorator when decorating unannotated callables.
-That's but the tip of the efficiency iceberg, though. ``@beartype`` unconditionally reduces to a noop when:
+We've verified that :func:`beartype.beartype` reduces to the identity decorator when decorating unannotated callables.
+That's but the tip of the efficiency iceberg, though. :func:`beartype.beartype` unconditionally reduces to a noop
+when:

 * The decorated callable is itself decorated by the :pep:`484`\ -compliant :func:`typing.no_type_check` decorator.
-* The decorated callable has already been decorated by ``@beartype``.
+* The decorated callable has already been decorated by :func:`beartype.beartype`.
 * Interpreter-wide optimization is enabled: e.g.,

   * `CPython is invoked with the "-O" command-line option <-O_>`__.